 Conduent has gone through many name changes and ownership transfers.
-Back in 2009, Xerox acquired Affiliated Computer Services (ACS), including the student loan arm, ACS Education Services—also called ACS Education Solutions or ACS Student Loans.
+In 2009, Xerox acquired Affiliated Computer Services (ACS), including the student loan arm, ACS Education Services—also called ACS Education Solutions or ACS Student Loans.
 At the time of this acquisition, ACS had a contract with the U.S. Department of Education to service federal student loans.

 ACS Investigations and Fines

 After an investigation initiated in 2015, the Massachusetts Attorney General alleged that ACS Education Services had failed to properly handle borrowers’ applications for income-based repayment plans, which would have helped them secure lower monthly payments.
-In a 2016 statement, it also claimed that ACS “engaged in harassing debt collection practices,” with some borrowers receiving excessive phone calls from the servicer.
+In a 2016 statement, it also claimed ACS “engaged in harassing debt collection practices,” with some borrowers receiving excessive phone calls from the servicer.

 ACS agreed to pay $2.4 million in fines to Massachusetts as a result of this investigation.
 It also agreed to end illegal and abusive debt collection practices and to make reparative efforts such as crediting wrongfully charged late fees.

 In 2014 and 2015, the U.S. Consumer Financial Protection Bureau (CFPB) investigated ACS.
 It found that some student loan accounts weren’t properly updated and had incorrect principal balances.
 The CFPB alleged that ACS lacked a proper system and manpower for processing changes to repayment (such as deferment, forbearance, or income-based repayment plans).

 ACS and the CFPB agreed on a remediation plan in 2015, which included properly adjusting relevant loans or making restitution to borrowers.
 The CFPB fined ACS $3.9 million for errors.
 “The company neither admitted nor denied liability,” Conduent told The Balance.